S. Walker's Hotel: History

 In 1922, Frederick Hewitt purchased the property.
 Hewitt was born in England in 1876, and emigrated to Canada in 1891.
 He eventually received a degree in theology from Huron College in 1899, and took a position at St. Thomas Episcopal Church in Detroit, staying until 1905.
 Over the next decade, he took positions at various churches throughout Michigan.
 Hewitt was charismatic and a skilled orator, and made numerous friends; among them were Alex J. Groesbeck, who went on to become governor of Michigan, and auto magnate Henry Ford.

 In the early 1920s, Hewitt's interests began to turn toward antiques.
 He was familiar with the Irish Hills area, having served a stint at St. Peter's Episcopal Church in Tecumseh.
-In 1920 he purchased a cottage at Evans Lake and opened an antiques shop, and in 1922 purchased both the wooden Walker Tavern and Walker's Hotel.
-He refurbished the hotel, and continued to rent out rooms and run a restaurant on the premises, but he also added an antique shop to the building.
+In 1920, he purchased a cottage at Evans Lake and opened an antique shop.
+In 1922, he purchased both the wooden Walker Tavern and Walker's Hotel.
+He refurbished the hotel and continued to rent out rooms and run a restaurant on the premises, but he also added an antique shop to the building.
 In 1926, Chicago Road had been paved, drawing an influx of tourists, and Hewitt realized that the antiques business was a sufficient money-maker.
-He ceased providing means and rooms, and turned to antiques full-time.
-Here his influential friends paid off, as both Alex Groesbeck and Henry Ford visited the antique store on a regular basis, with the latter purchasing many items for his Greenfield Village museum.
+He ceased providing means and rooms and turned to antiques full-time.
+Here, his influential friends paid off, as both Alex Groesbeck and Henry Ford visited the antique store regularly, with the latter purchasing many items for his Greenfield Village museum.
 Other clients included University of Michigan football coach Fielding Yost (as well as other UM faculty), and the wife of the poet Robert Frost.

-Hewitt's antique business was so successful that he opened two more shops, one in St. Augustine, Florida, in 1924, and one in Chicago in 1929, and he purchased the Springville Inn a few miles from the hotel.
-In 1930 he built a home near the wooden Walker Tavern, and in 1931 opened the entire Brick Tavern to the public as a combination antique shop and museum.
-In 1934, due to the Great Depression, Hewitt sold his subsidiary stores, and concentrated on managing the Springville Inn.
-He turned over the management of the wooden tavern to his daughter and her husband, Forest Keith, and turned over the brick hotel to his son, James, to run as an antiques shop.
+Hewitt's antique business was so successful that he opened two more shops, one in St. Augustine, Florida, in 1924, and one in Chicago in 1929.
+He then purchased the Springville Inn a few miles from the hotel.
+In 1930, he built a home near the wooden Walker Tavern, and in 1931 opened the entire Brick Tavern to the public as a combination antique shop and museum.
+In 1934, due to the Great Depression, Hewitt sold his subsidiary stores and concentrated on managing the Springville Inn.
+He turned over the management of the wooden tavern to his daughter and her husband, Forest Keith, and turned over the brick hotel to his son, James, to run as an antique shop.

 In 1965, the Hewitts sold the wooden tavern to the state of Michigan, and in 1967 sold the brick hotel to antique dealers Nells and Joseph Schmidt.
-Since that time, the building was operated by various people as an antiques shop.
+Since that time, the building has been operated by various people as an antique shop.
 In the mid-2000s, it was purchased by Tom Lee, who restored it to operate as a wedding and event center known as the Brick Walker Tavern.